-- (2) A reference in this Act: - (a) to the doing of an act in relation to a work or other subject matter is to be read as including a reference to the doing of that act in relation to a substantial part of the work or other subject matter; and - (b) to a reproduction, adaptation or copy of a work is to be read as including a reference to a reproduction, adaptation or copy of a substantial part of the work, as the case may be.
+- (2) A reference in this Act: - (a) to the doing of an act in relation to a work or other subject matter is to be read as including a reference to the doing of that act in relation to a substantial part of the work or other subject matter; and - to a reproduction, adaptation or copy of a work is to be read as including a reference to a reproduction, adaptation or copy of a substantial part of the work, as the case may be. - The owner of the copyright in a work is the author of the work or any other person who is the original owner of the economic rights in the work in accordance with section 20 (eg an employer is usually the owner of the copyright in the work of an employee). - However, if the economic rights in a work are owned by another person (eg the author or other original owner has assigned the economic rights to another person), that other person is the owner of the copyright in the work. - The owner of any other right protected under this Act is the person specified in the relevant section as the owner of that right (eg the performer is the owner of the rights protected under section 23).